Credit Suisse - MultiConcept Fund Management S.A.

 Our client business is evolving in a holistic way with opportunities at the UCITS level and an accelerated growth in the private assets space, which explains the balanced distribution in our activities between mainstream and alternatives.
-For alternative funds, we are seeing an increasing number of requests in the four main sectors (Private Equity, Real Estate, Debt Funds and Infrastructure), but clients are increasingly focusing on balancing the impact between performance and sustainability.
 We are focused on three main types of institutional clients – Asset Managers, Pension Funds, and Financial Institutions – and we have observed a tremendous increase in requests for institutional solutions by family offices and UHNWIs.
-To meet the needs of these particular profiles, we rely on our infrastructure and the excellent knowledge of our clients, which is part of our DNA.
-An increase in regulations has helped the market to mature and has resulted in an on-going consolidation, leading to the increased outsourcing of the role of fund management companies to focussed and committed specialists like MultiConcept, where the quality of services, the long-term market vision and our unique balance sheet protect institutional clients.
+An increase in regulations has helped the market to mature and has resulted in an on-going consolidation, leading to the increased outsourcing of the role of fund management companies to focused and committed specialists like MultiConcept, with a high quality of services and long-term market vision.
 We are currently taking full advantage of this consolidation.

 What are the challenges and opportunities within the market?